ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

             - Just a time counter.
         - Alarm Clock [Never distributed]
             - Rings an alarm given a certain time of the day.
-- Union Room
+- Added Union Room
     - Although it was introduced in FireRed and Leaf Green and then it was introduced in Emerald, these special versions are not considered for the actual normal versions of the game.
     - [REMOVED] The need of extra hardware like the Link Cable.
 Trades and battles can now be done with Wireless communications
-- New evolution methods
+- [UPDATED] New Evolution Methods
     - Gender based evolutions
     - Hold an specific item and then level up at a certain time of the day
     - Area evolution.